 Your brand will thrive on positive energy.
 Research carried out by a Harvard professor proves that roughly 95% of purchasing decisions are made subconsciously.
 This matters because it helps us understand that people aren’t as logical as we thought they were.
 Consumers wish to feel emotionally connected to the brands they choose because they are ultimately extensions of their own personality, style, and identity.

-Case in Point: Apple
+Case in Point: Salesforce

 The question now is: How can you touch emotions in the digital era of marketing?
 If you want to use emotion to strengthen your digital marketing campaign, there are several options at your disposal.